 For owners, this means having a veterinarian that listens to their concerns and feedback.
 For dogs, this means going at the dog's pace and not pushing beyond their comfort zone.

 One helpful resource for finding a vet is the Fear Free directory.
 You can also talk to neighbors, loved ones and dog professionals (trainers, walkers and groomers) to get a good referral.
-Don't forget that just because a clinic isn't affiliated with Fear Free doesn't mean they aren't putting all the relevant principles into practice.

 Remember that despite all the various certifications available for staff, being dedicated to low stress handling is largely cultural.
 Management must be on board with putting these principles into practice, otherwise techs and other staff will not have the tools necessary to implement them.
 The most important tool of all is time.
 This means having the time to sit with your companion and help them feel comfortable.